Asian shares drop as U.S. stimulus talks drag on

 “Even if both sides do manage to reach an agreement, given the tight deadline ahead of the election it’s unlikely that something like that would be able to go through the Senate smoothly.”

-In morning trade, MSCI’s broadest index of Asia-Pacific shares outside Japan was down 0.63%.
+In morning trade, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was down 0.63%.

 Uncertainty over the passage of a bill to stimulate a pandemic-ravaged economy comes as the United States faces a new wave of COVID-19 cases.